ghocevar/meme-generator/README.md

 # meme-generator
 Meme Generator (by Scrimba) created with React (+ React Hooks) and bundled with Parcel.
-Preview is available on https://meme-generator.ghocevar.now.sh (deployed via [Zeit NOW](https://zeit.co/)).
+Preview is available on https://meme-generator.ghocevar.now.sh (deployed via [Vercel](https://vercel.com/)).